Which came first, the chicken or the egg? It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

 Heeding Schad's advice, the golden rule to remember when seeking sponsorships is that when a company invests money in an angler, they want a return on that investment.
 Anglers must be able to show that they have done something to contribute to the company's bottom line.
 In today's competitive sponsorship market, anglers must set themselves apart from the masses.

-A degree in illustration and advertising, plus a strong background in saltwater fishing have been unique assets for Bernie Schultz.
+A degree in illustration and advertising, plus a strong background in saltwater fishing, have been unique assets for Bernie Schultz.

 |"A good angler can walk a Zara Spook.
 A great angler can sell a Zara Spook."|

 "I bring more to the table than casting and reeling," Schultz says.
 "I have helped companies design packaging and illustrate catalogs.
 I am proficient in the saltwater market.
-I can see the similarities in the fresh and saltwater demographics and be beneficial to companies who want to cross or blend those market places'"
+I can see the similarities in the fresh and saltwater demographics and be beneficial to companies who want to cross or blend those marketplaces'"

-The best way an angler can set himself apart in the beginning of his career is to prove "sweat equity."
+The best way an angler can set himself apart at the beginning of his career is to prove "sweat equity."
 Freebie work on the front end of a fishing career is a standard operating procedure.

-A Modern Day Example: Sean Stickler
+A Modern-Day Example: Sean Stickler

 Stickler also carries his professional business practices over to his fishing correspondence.
 He documents promotional activity and tournament performances and sends the information to companies.
-He treats the companies in the fishing business with the same respect that he has for his own corporate clients.
+He treats the companies in the fishing business with the same respect that he has for his corporate clients.